"What are bridging loans for property developers" text on blue banner with two people renovating a kitchen behind

 Each product does similar things, they are simply suitable for properties with different end uses.

-• Processing speed: The application and approval process is much quicker than that of a typical mortgage and lenders are usually more accommodating.
+• Processing speed: The application and approval process is much quicker than that of a typical mortgage, you can arrange a bridging loan within days if you needed to .

-• Finance requirements: Whether you’re buying, refurbishing, or consolidating, a bridging loan can help you to meet your borrowing goals in the short term, but you must have a robust plan on how you will pay it back.
+• Finance requirements: Whether you’re buying or refurbishing property, a bridging loan can help you to meet your borrowing goals in the short term, but you must have a robust plan on how you will pay it back.

-• Loan amounts: You can use a bridging loan for property development big and small, borrowing anywhere from tens of thousands to tens of millions.
+• Loan amounts: You can use a bridging loan for big and small property developments, borrowing anywhere from tens of thousands to millions.

 What types of bridging loan are there?